djhaskin987/degasolv/docs/command-reference.rst

 recommended.
 If you don't know what you're doing, you probably don't want to use this option.

-For example, if this option is used to tell degasolv that, as part of a build, some packages have already been downloaded, degasolv will not recommend that those packages be upgraded.
-This is the "hard" in "hard present package": If the user specifies via ``--present-package`` that a package is already found and usable, degasolv won't try to find a new version for it; it assumes "you know what you're doing" and that the package(s) in question are not to be touched.
+For example, if this option is used to tell Degasolv that, as part of a build, some packages have already been downloaded, Degasolv will not recommend that those packages be upgraded.
+This is the "hard" in "hard present package": If the user specifies via ``--present-package`` that a package is already found and usable, Degasolv won't try to find a new version for it; it assumes "you know what you're doing" and that the package(s) in question are not to be touched.